Quantifying With Only Positive Training Data: Background

 This implies that $|\epsilon(p)_{\textrm{CC}}|$, the absolute quantification error generated by CC, grows linearly when the actual positive class ratio $p$ is under or above a certain value for which quantification should be perfect.
 This effect is true for any classifier whose either $P_h(\hat{\oplus}|\ominus)$ or $P_h(\hat{\ominus}|\oplus)$ is not null.
 Figure~\ref{fig:cc:demo} illustrates such an effect with a real dataset.

-To further illustrate the aforementioned effect, Figure~\ref{fig:bincut:err} depicts a change of $p$ on the density function of scores in a score-based classifier.
-Compared to Figure~\ref{fig:bincut}, we can notice that the area related to false positive observations shrunk down, while the area related false negative observations expanded, as $p$ got bigger.
+Figure~\ref{fig:bincut:err} further illustrates a change of $p$ on the density function of scores in a score-based classifier.
+Compared to Figure~\ref{fig:bincut}, we can notice that the area related to false-positive observations shrunk down, while the area related to false-negative observations expanded as $p$ gets bigger.
 In general, if the proportion of positive observations is greater than the one that causes perfect quantification, the predicted positive ratio is underestimated since the number of false negatives becomes greater than the number of false positives.
 Likewise, if the proportion of positive observations is lower than the one that causes perfect quantification, the predicted positive ratio is overestimated.
-We point the interested reader to \cite{tasche2016does} for a thorough investigation on the limitations of quantification without adjustments.
+We point the interested reader to \cite{tasche2016does} for a thorough investigation of quantification limitations without adjustments.

-If we extend our analysis on binary CC to the multiclass scenario, a similar systematic error pattern would be found.
+A similar systematic error pattern is found if we extend our analysis on binary CC to the multiclass scenario.

 Although most quantification algorithms rely, at some point, on classifiers or scorers, there are several ways to minimize the systematic error.
 In the binary case, if we rewrite Equation~\ref{eq:CC:desc} to isolate the true positive ratio $p$, we have: